By Geoffrey C Porter

 This went on for some time.
 I handed over the last flower.
 She came back out of the door, and I started to back away.
 She flew up to my face and tapped me on the nose with her wand.
 I transformed into a rock.

 Being a rock wasn’t so bad.
 I waited.
 Birds liked to perch on me, and of course inevitably, the birds didn’t seem to mind pooping on their perch.
-So I spent some time as a rock.
-It was very spiritual.
+So, I spent some time as a rock.
+Very spiritual.

 One day, the pixie returned, and tapped me again with her wand.